-February 14, 2019: The Court files its final judgment in favor of the plaintiffs.
+February 14, 2019: The Court files its final judgment in favor of the plaintiffs, ordering the state to address the violations demonstrated.
 There were no appeals.

-October 30, 2019: Attorneys ask the court to allow MALDEF to take discovery and learn what steps, if any, the state has taken to comply with the injunction.
-The filing also requests the court to set a schedule for further proceedings to enforce the injunction.
+October 30, 2019: MALDEF asks the court to allow discovery to learn what steps, if any, the state has taken to comply with the injunction.
+The filing also asks the court to set a schedule for further proceedings to enforce the injunction.